elementweb/php-vue-starter/README.md

 1. Set 'public' folder as domain root so that it is accessed as like as follows: http://test.local/.
 2. Run 'composer update'.
-3. Configure database host, user, password and database name in 'config/database.php'.
+3. Create new database on your MySQL server then configure application to use host, user, password and database name in 'config/database.php'.
 4. Run command to build the database by visiting URL '/database/build'.
-To recreate the database, first destroy it using '/database/destroy' and then recreate it again using '/database/build'.
+This will create database tables and populate products tables (subscriptions, services and goods) with fake data.
+To recreate the database, firstly destroy it using '/database/destroy' and then create it again using '/database/build'.
 5. Application is ready to go.

 # Components used